MaxLozada/Calculator-Version2/readme.md

 # Calculator Screenshot

-Updated screenshot with current coverage
+Updated screenshot with current coverage as of the last commit made

 Screenshot -> https://github.com/MaxLozada/Calculator_Version2/blob/new_calc/Screenshot%20(127).png